mnalis/firefox-password-merger/README.md

   - check if all passwords work properly.
 If they do, you can repeat the process in other firefox instances/profiles

 - (optional) backup all source and destination .csv files in some archive protected with good password which you will remember and copy it to a safe place
-- `wipe *.csv` (`apt install wipe` in Debian) to securely delete all CSV file with plaintext so they cannot be recovered (do it on all machines where they were existing)
+- `wipe *.csv` (do `apt install wipe` in Debian first, if it is not installed) to securely delete all CSV file with plaintext so they cannot be recovered (do it on all machines where they were existing)

 ## Options: